MicrosoftDocs/bot-docs/articles/bot-service-design-principles.md

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]

 The Bot Framework enables developers to create conversational bots, virtual agents, digital assistants, and all other dialog interfaces—offering flexible, accessible, and powerful ways to connect with customers, employees, and one another.
-Whether you’re a novice or a veteran developer, the concepts described in this section will offer insights to help you craft an effective, responsible, inclusive, and, we hope, delightful experience that tackles a variety of business scenarios.
+Whether you're a novice or a veteran developer, the concepts described in this section will offer insights to help you craft an effective, responsible, inclusive, and, we hope, delightful experience that tackles a variety of business scenarios.

-We define **Conversational User Experience (CUX)** as a modality of interaction that’s based on natural language.
+We define **Conversational User Experience (CUX)** as a modality of interaction that's based on natural language.
 When interacting with each other, human beings use conversation to communicate ideas, concepts, data, and emotional information.
 CUX allows us to interact with our devices, apps, and digital services the way we communicate with each other, using phrasing and syntax via voice and text or chat that come naturally.